twinfoundation/logging/packages/logging-models/README.md

-# GTSC Logging Connector Models
+# GTSC Logging Models

-Models which define the structure of the logging connectors and services.
+Models which define the structure of the logging connectors and contracts.

 ## Installation